Haivision Disrupts Video Delivery with Peer-to-Peer Technology Acquisition

 MA: Haivision’s strategy has always been focused on being an edge-to-edge provider.
 To date, Haivision has excelled in both contribution and distribution, and, in October last year, we acquired Lightflow to strengthen the delivery leg of our offering.
 By acquiring Teltoo, we’re continuing to take concrete steps towards reinforcing our end-to-end capabilities.
 With Lightflow we acquired intelligent transcoding and multi-CDN optimization and now we’ve acquired P2P technology with the aim of specifically addressing efficient delivery to viewers.
 The acquisition of delivery technology enables Haivision to realize its vision of providing its customers with a complete end-to-end solution.

 The acquisition is an excellent fit for Haivision, and the P2P delivery mechanism will be tightly integrated into our existing enterprise solutions allowing scalability where multicast is not a viable option and unicast presents scaling challenges.
-This technology will also complement our cloud-based SRT Hub to deliver streams to end viewers.
+This technology will also complement our cloud-based Haivision Hub to deliver streams to end viewers.
 By leveraging both P2P and analytics technology with our multi-CDN and AI optimization, we will advance our shared vision to set a new global standard for video streaming.

 Q: What will the benefits be for Haivision customers?